ConciergeSell Your Hermès

 Colour: Noir (black), Gold (tan), Étoupe (grey-brown), and Craie (cream) are the four most liquid colours.
 They sell fastest and at the most consistent premiums.
 Bleu Nuit, Rouge Casaque and seasonal colours can achieve high premiums initially but carry more liquidity risk — they may take longer to sell and attract a narrower pool of buyers.

-Leather: Togo is the gold standard — it combines scratch resistance, durability and a beautiful grain that appeals to the widest audience.
+Leather: Togo is the benchmark — it combines scratch resistance, durability and a beautiful grain that appeals to the widest audience.
 Clemence performs well but is slightly less liquid.
 Epsom is increasingly popular for its lightweight rigidity.
 Swift and Box calf are niche leathers that appeal to connoisseurs but trade less frequently.

 Hardware: Gold hardware (GHW) commands a small but consistent premium over palladium (PHW) — typically 5–10%.
 Rose gold hardware (RGHW) is newer and less liquid but increasingly sought-after.